-Case Discussions

-We will discuss a range of case studies focused on different topics relevant to the course.
+Case Discussions We will discuss a range of case studies focused on different topics relevant to the course.
 These serve both to teach material, and allow for analysis and synthesis of course content.
 Each student is expected to be able to make productive and substantive contributions to every discussion.
 It is recognized that not everyone is equally comfortable speaking in class, and the instructor(s) will call on or otherwise encourage those who seem to need it.
 Feel free to raise any concerns with the instructor about this.
 Grading will be based on the Case Discussion Rubric.

-Guest Discussions

-We will aim to bring in a guest from the entrepreneurship community approximately every 2 weeks.
+Guest Discussions Throughout both terms, we will periodically invite guests from the entrepreneurship community to class.
 These guests will normally make a short presentation, followed by time for discussion.
 As with case discussions, students are expected to actively contribute to these discussions in every class.
 Grading will be based on the Guest Presenter Rubric.